 So while your home can be a comfortable and beautiful haven for the people you love, we don’t have to wait until we think everything is perfect or that door will stay shut.
 I make sure my bathroom, kitchen and mail living areas are clean and picked up.
 That’s it.
 Don’t stress about all the rooms.
 Close doors so people don’t want in. 😉

-“Kids, grab everything you see laying around and run it up to the hall closet.”
+“Kids, grab everything you see laying around, and run it up to the hall closet.”

 The beauty of this is that you really can clear a space quite quickly when company is coming and no one every sees it, but I know. 😉

 When I look at the reality of this much stuff out of place, it causes me to feel disorganized, stressed and overwhelmed in where to start tackling it.
 (Are any of you uncomfortable for me when you see this picture?)
 I know it’s all about taking baby steps and hopefully, seems worse than it is.
 I am actually having heart palpitations looking at this, but it’s my unfortunate reality of our hall closet.

 (This picture is my ministry of making you feel better about yourself.
 We’re all in this together and if you need a good laugh, read “How to Clutter Your House in 12 Simple Steps.” :))